rhiot/gitbook/cloudplatform/adapters/websocket.md

 ### Starting REST protocol adapter programatically in Spring runtime

-In the opposite way of the other protocol adapters, Websocket protocol adapter comes from ActiveMQ broker, just need the following jar into your POM file and set several system wide parameters
+In the opposite way of the protocol adapters, Websocket protocol adapter comes from ActiveMQ broker, just need the following jar into your POM file and set several system wide parameters

     	<dependency>
     		<groupId>io.rhiot</groupId>